APIOps/ExcelAPI/README.md

 # ExcelAPI
 Excel API as a Service.
-In the experiment we'll use one XSL file (members.xslx) which is sources folder.
+In the experiment we'll use one Excel file (APIOps members list) which is sources folder (members.xslx).

 ## Toolchain to make it happen